xster/flutter-wiki/Flutter-build-release-channels.md

 ### beta

-Every few weeks, we pick the "best" `dev` build of the previous month or so, and promote it to `beta`.
+Every month, we pick the "best" `dev` build of the previous month or so, and promote it to `beta`.
 These builds have been tested with our [[codelabs]].

-> Eventually we will also have a `release` build, which will be the best `beta` build of the previous year or so, but we haven't yet reached a quality level that we are sufficiently happy with to use this label yet.
+> Eventually we will also have a `stable` build, which will be the best `beta` build of the previous quarter or so, but we haven't yet reached a quality level that we are sufficiently happy with to use this label yet.

 ## How to change channels